Are Dogs at Risk From Passive Smoke?

 ‘Third-hand’ smoke.

 As well as, second-hand smoke whereby a human, or pet, inhales smoke exhaled by the smoker, there is also the issue of, ‘third hand’ smoke.
 This refers to the particles that cling to clothing, carpets and furnishings.
+This is how dogs can be affected by passive smoke.

 As a result, when a pet lies on the carpet or sits on a smoker’s lap, he is collecting particles in his fur.
 These particles are then ingested when the dog licks his fur.